barthel/maven-utils/README.md

 ## License

-All these scripts are licensed under the [Apache License, Version 2.0][apl]⁵.
+All these scripts, expect `maven-pr-validator.sh`, are licensed under the [Apache License, Version 2.0][apl]⁵.
 A copy of this license could be also found in the `LICENSE` file.

 ```bash